finnito/Science/content/12phy/as91173/2-electric-fields.md

 ![[Source](https://en.wikipedia.org/wiki/Oil_drop_experiment)](https://upload.wikimedia.org/wikipedia/commons/a/a6/Robert-millikan2.jpg)

 - In the early 1900s we did not know what the charge of the electron was
-- Millikan figured that if the force exerted by an electric field was strong enough, it could _balance_ the weight force due to gravity
+- Millikan figured that <mark>if the force exerted by an electric field was strong enough, it could _balance_ the weight force due to gravity</mark>
-- By measuring the field strength needed to balance many different droplets of charged oil, he figured out that the charges were multiples of $1.5924(17)\times10^{−19}C$!
+- <mark>By measuring the field strength needed to balance many different droplets of charged oil, he figured out that the charges were multiples of $1.5924(17)\times10^{−19}C$!</mark>

 ---